-To apply for a waiver a student must complete the waiver form, including appropriate documentation of coursework or professional experience along with a statement indicating why he or she should be able to waive the course.
+To apply for a waiver a student must complete the waiver form, including appropriate documentation of coursework or professional experience along with a statement indicating why they should be able to waive the course.
 Students will receive a decision (via email) within 1-2 weeks after all required documents have been received.